-Public health officials and addiction specialists are concerned about the growing prevalence of opioid use among older adults and increasingly looking outside Medicare for non-drug strategies to ease pain.
+Public health officials and addiction specialists are concerned about the growing prevalence of opioid use among older adults.
+A quarter of long-term opioid users are over age 60.
+So, experts are increasingly looking outside Medicare for non-drug strategies to ease pain.

-Physical therapy, telehealth services, acupuncture and yoga are all being touted as effective strategies to ease chronic pain in older adults, while avoiding the dangers of over-using opioids.
+Physical therapy, telehealth services, acupuncture and yoga are all effective strategies to ease chronic pain in older adults, while avoiding the dangers of over-using opioids.